 The park opens at 8 a.m. and closes at sunset.

-$7 per vehicle for day
+$7 per vehicle for day use.

-trails, accessible picnic areas and portable restroom.
+Paved, wheelchair-accessible trail, accessible picnic areas, and accessible portable restroom.

 Sonoma Vally Regional Trails